 Termites' capacity to manufacture nutrients extends much beyond just moving dirt around on a physical level.
 Termites eat plant litter, wood, and soil organic debris, which speeds up the process of breaking down these materials and releasing nutrients.
 This makes it easier for plants to absorb vital nutrients.
 According to Jouquet et al. (2016), termite mounds and the soil surrounding them generally have far greater levels of nitrogen, phosphate, potassium, calcium, and magnesium than the control soils next to them.
 Termites develop a gut microbiome composed of various bacteria, archaea, and protists that contribute to the decomposition of resistant lignocellulosic materials and the fixation of atmospheric nitrogen, hence enhancing soil fertility (Brune & Dietrich, 2015).
 Studies of the African savannas revealed that termite mounds create fertile islands in the land, where the flora is more productive and diverse over both short and long periods of time (Erens et al., 2015).
 The spatial variability of the landscape is caused by the concentration of nutrients.
 This has been shown to increase the number of plant species in the area and provide important resources during times of environmental stress.

 Termite engineering activities also play a very significant function in carbon sequestration and soil organic processes.
 These activities have an impact on climate change management and sustainable land management.
 Termites do release carbon dioxide and methane into the soil as part of their metabolism, but overall, they have a positive effect on the soil's ability to store carbon.
-This is because the organic matter that is stabilised in mound systems and the partially decomposed matter that is added to stable soil aggregates (Jouquet et al., 2011).
+This is because of the organic matter that is stabilised in mound systems and the partially decomposed matter that is added to stable soil aggregates (Jouquet et al., 2011).
 Termite constructions might serve as enduring carbon sinks in the landscape, given that the clay-based construction materials may last for decades or even centuries.
 Soils that have been changed by termites are also more stable against erosion because they have better aggregate stability and more plant cover (Mando et al., 1996).
 There is also a connection between termites and more crops that can survive dry seasons.
-This is because termites have a unique ability to remember water in soil-related processes and their root systems can go very deep, creating root galleries.
-Consequently, the engineering effects of termites on ecosystems vary according to termite functional group, soil type, climate, and land use intensity.
+This is because termites have a unique ability to detect water and the plant root systems can follow the termite holes, creating root galleries.
+Consequently, the engineering effects of termites on ecosystems vary according to the termite functional group, soil type, climate, and land use intensity.
 This indicates that local conditions must be considered when evaluating the role of termites in soil conservation and agricultural sustainability (Jouquet et al., 2016).

 ROLE OF TERMITES IN SOIL PHYSICAL AND CHEMICAL PROPERTIES